Internal Medicine Residency Program

 Interview and Selection Process

 - Applications will be reviewed by the Program Director and/or Program Administrator once all the requirements listed above have been received through ERAS

 - Interviews are granted on a first-come first-serve basis

 - Interviews are by email invitation only through the ERAS post office to the applicant’s email address as indicated on the ERAS application

 - Applicants who have not met our requirements will be notified by email through the ERAS post office email system

 - Applicants are responsible for their transportation to and from Athens, GA for their scheduled interview

-- Accommodations at a downtown Athens hotel will be made prior to your arrival and will be directly billed to the AU/UGA Medical Partnership
+- Accommodations at a downtown Athens hotel will be made prior to your arrival by the Internal Medicine Residency Program and will be directly billed to the AU/UGA Medical Partnership

-- The interview process includes 2 – 3 interviews with Faculty and Program Leadership as well as a tour of Athens, the AU/UGA Medical Partnership campus, St. Mary’s Hospital, and the new Residency Continuity Clinic
+- The interview process includes 2 interviews with Faculty and Program Leadership, a mini group problem solving session, and a tour of Athens, the AU/UGA Medical Partnership campus, St. Mary’s Hospital, and the new Residency Continuity Clinic